obeli-sk/demo-stargazers/README.md

 The workflow can be started using the Web UI.
 The webhook endpoint can be triggered using `curl` or by seting up the webhook in a GitHub repo.
-See the [webhook documentation](webhook/README.md).
+See the [webhook documentation](webhook/README.md) for details on how to set up GitHub and a https tunnel to the local instance.

 ### Building the WASM components locally
 The configuration above downloads the WASM Components from the Docker Hub.